mvolkmann/blog/src/swift.md

-A protocol define a type that can be used in many places where concrete types can appear to state that any value whose concrete type implements the protocol is acceptable.
+A protocol define a type that can be used in many places where concrete types can appear to state that any value whose concrete type conforms to the protocol is acceptable.
 This includes constant (`let`) types, variable (`var`) types, collection element types, function parameter types, function return types, and object property types.